Create A Holiday Grazing Board

 If you’re creating a Christmas-themed snack platter, it’s important to include both red and green foods.
 Separate the sweet and savory foods.

 Start by finding an appropriated-sized tray.
-You want the tray to be full and plentiful.
-Line with parchment paper, if necessary.
+You want the tray to be filled with a variety of treats – avoid empty space.
+Line the board with parchment paper, if necessary.
 Add rosemary or pine sprigs as a garnish.

 Don’t forget napkins, small plates, and toothpicks.